copyrite/LwotcMinimalText/XComGame.md

 * {% 1AP NTE %}

 ## Slug Shot
-Fire a shot with +2 pierce, +10 aim, and no range penalties.
+Fire a shot with +2 pierce, +10 aim, and no aim penalty from long range.
 Requires a shotgun.
 * {% COOLDOWN %}

 ## Smoker